 The State Bar of California encourages attorneys to perform pro bono work in the course of their careers.

-Whether it is representing people who are struggling financially or people with disabilities, offering pro bono legal services is a way for new attorneys to gain experience, and for experienced attorneys to provide representation to those who need it the most.
+Offering pro bono legal services is a way for new attorneys to gain experience, and for experienced attorneys to provide assistance to those who need it the most.

 Legal work on matters that have been screened and referred by a qualified legal services provider qualify as pro bono under the State Bar’s Pro Bono Resolution.

-The State Bar also waives the active status membership fee for eligible attorneys who do pro bono work under the Pro Bono Practice Program.
-This involves working exclusively with a qualified legal services provider or a State Bar certified lawyer referral service, no-fee or pro-bono panel or a court-based self-help center.
+The State Bar also waives the active status license fee for eligible attorneys who do pro bono work under the Pro Bono Practice Program.

 More information for attorneys looking for pro bono work opportunities: